 - The subject of this episode in particular

 To make your intro especially interesting, it’s not enough to simply say what you’re going to discuss.
-Having a great title or interesting elements throughout your episode isn’t enough, you’ll need to announce your topic with a great hook: How and why did you decide to discuss this?
-Your idea may have come from a story you were told or from something you found intriguing.
-Your audience needs to understand your thought process to be deeply interested in your content.
+Having a great title or good elements throughout your episode isn’t enough.
+You need to announce your topic with a great hook: How and why did you decide to discuss this today?

 If it’s an interview, explain why you wanted to talk to this particular person.
-If you’re interviewing several people, try to find a common thread among them, your listeners must know why you chose to gather them specifically.
+If you’re interviewing several people, try to find a common thread among them.
+Your listeners must know why you chose to gather them specifically for your recording.

-Try to make it at least 15 seconds, and don’t make it longer than 30 seconds.
-The best way to respect this golden rule is to script your intro… We promise you it won’t kill all the fun, and a script will allow you to rehearse and find the timing and voice for your podcast intro.
+Try to make the introduction at least 15 seconds, and don’t make it longer than 30 seconds.
+The best way to respect this golden rule is to script your intro.
+We promise you it won’t kill all the fun.
+A podcast script will allow you to rehearse before recording, helping you find the perfect timing and voice for your podcast intro.

 Did someone say voice ? 📣

-Be sure to control it but not to change it too much during the episode compared to your natural voice.
-Your audience would be a bit lost, especially first time listeners!
+Be sure to control it but not to change it too much when you record, compared to your natural voice.
+Your audience might be a bit lost, especially first time listeners!
 Rehearse your intro, read your script a thousand times and read it again, but be careful not to lose your voice in the process. 😮💨

-To help you select your soundtrack, keep in mind the following:
+To help you select your audio soundtrack, keep in mind the following:

-- Your music should be pleasant in order to avoid annoying your regular listeners
+- Your podcast music should be pleasant in order to avoid annoying your regular listeners

 - It should complement your voice without rendering it inaudible